yaser-alsinan/pdsnd_github/README.md

 forking, push, merge ... etc.
 I missed the point of doing this 3 times at first.
 So I went again and added these two lines and committed after each.
+This is the last line to fix the misreading.

 ### Files used
 bikeshare.py